FrankBijnen/SetTripsToSaved/README.md

 # SetTripsToSaved
-<h4>Fix XT routing</h4>
+<h4>Fix XT(2) Routing</h4>

 # Background
-The motorcycle navigation unit from Garmin, the zumo® XT, is a great unit.
-But it's routing is not always appreciated, this holds true especially for trips <b>imported</b> from an external program like Basecamp or MyRoute App.
-Trips <b>saved</b> on the Xt itself behave better.
+The motorcycle navigation units from Garmin, the zumo® XT and XT2, are great units.
+But their routing is not always appreciated, this holds true especially for trips <b>imported</b> from an external program like Basecamp or MyRoute App.
+Trips <b>saved</b> on the XT(2) itself behave better.
 The programs in this repository can change a trip from <b>imported</b> to <b>saved</b>, thereby fixing the routing.

 More info can be found:<br>